ZachSaucier/Just-Read/README.md

 You can start using Just Read's built in selection in four ways:

-1. Click the Just Read Chrome extension button.
+1. Click the Just Read extension button.
 ![extension button](http://i.imgur.com/aCOIuVV.png)

 2. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>L</kbd>.